liamross/dara/README.md

 - [Crafting Interpreters](https://craftinginterpreters.com/)
 - [Go Source Code](https://github.com/golang/go/tree/master/src/go)

-Secondly, to build a dynamic language syntax and usability that I personally like.
+Secondly, to build a dynamic language syntax and utility that I would personally like to use.
 It draws heavily on Go, JavaScript and Rust syntax (in that order) and aims to reduce the amount of code needed to achieve things, while maintaining high levels of readability.

 ## Status